apache/pulsar/site2/docs/cookbooks-message-dispatch-throttling.md

 of data blocks for a long time to process the average accurately, which would waste memory.
 Instead, a compromise algorithm 'avg = (history-avg * 0.9 + new-avg * 0.1)' is used.

+> If enabled the feature `dispatchThrottlingOnBatchMessageEnabled`, will support rate-limiting dispatching on the batch
+> messages rather than individual messages within batch messages.
+Since one batch is one data block, this is sufficient
+> to constrain the concurrency of read requests on storage.
+This makes the count of the number of messages inaccurate,
+> but also maximizes pulsar's throughput while keeping storage read requests stable.

+#### Automatically close message dispatch throttling when there is no backlog
+After we turn on `dispatchThrottlingOnNonBacklogConsumerEnabled`(default is enabled), if all consumers in one subscription have no backlog(it is clear that almost all read requests can hit the cache), then message dispatch throttling is turned off automatically(it means that even if we set `dispatchThrottlingRateInMsg` and `dispatchThrottlingRateInByte`, throttling won't work because there is no backlog)，and if any consumer has backlog, it will be turned on automatically.
+If we need only to prevent the excessive read requests results in Storage can not work well, this feature is very useful.

 ### Only three granularity supports
-- Throttling limit per broker: Often applied to overload protection of broker or storage.
-If only to prevent the excessive read requests results in Storage can not work well, you can disabled the feature `dispatchThrottlingOnNonBacklogConsumerEnabled` (default is enabled).
-After disabled this feature, if all consumers in one subscription have no backlog(it is clear that almost all read requests can hit the cache), then message dispatch throttling is turned off automatically，and if any consumer has backlog, it will be turned on automatically.
+- Throttling limit per broker.
 - Throttling limit per topic: The maximum number of messages that can be delivered to clients per unit of time for the same topic.
 If there are multiple partitions, this rule indicates the maximum number of messages each partition can deliver per unit time.
 Total limiting of multiple partitions on the same topic is not supported.
 For example, Topic